SoyGema/Startcraft_pysc2_minigames/README.md

 *   Note that this is not a scripted agent.
 *   The game was executing during 15 minutes approximately
-*   Find bellow the 17 actions the agent was actually executing during the game
+*   Find bellow the 17 actions the agent was actually executing during the game You can find a complete list of actions in this link https://github.com/deepmind/pysc2/blob/master/pysc2/lib/actions.py#L553 .
+Think that when you are defining your own minimap you should list of actions of units.
 ![alt tag](https://github.com/SoyGema/Startcraft/blob/master/Images/print_screen_1.png )

 #### Experiment 2